htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - Added ``-debug`` option to *condor_drain* tool.
   :jira:`1236`

+- Removed support from the startd for querying keyboard and mouse idle time, on legacy x86 Linux machines that used an 8042 keyboard controller.
+  This caused significant performance degradation in the startd on machines with many CPUs.
+  :jira:`1297`

 Bugs Fixed:

 - Fixed a bug that would cause the *condor_schedd* to leak